cocool97/adb_client/README.md

 Improved documentation available [here](./adb_cli/README.md).

-## examples

-Some examples are available in the `examples` directory:

-- `examples/mdns`: mDNS device discovery example

 ## pyadb_client

 Python wrapper using `adb_client` library to export classes usable directly from a Python environment.